 The initiative is part of Global Shea Alliance’s sustainability program and aims to mobilize the industry to plant 10 million trees over the next ten years.

 In 2020, we exceeded our initial ambition by planting more than 30,000 trees in Ghana, Burkina Faso, and Benin.
+In 2021, we are continuing this trend and have already planted more than 42,000 additional trees across the three countries.
 AAK is committed to this partnership and we recognize the urgency to conserve tree parklands and encourage replanting.
 Therefore, we are committed to plant at least 150,000 trees in the shea belt before 2025.

 AAK and the Global Shea Alliance are proud of this partnership which is a response to the clarion call to stakeholders across the globe to ACT NOW and PRESERVE shea parklands.
 You can join us under www.actionforshea.com.